keiji-imai/blog/content/rants/aot/index.md

 ## Intro

-A few times in my life, I have been lucky enough to experience something so wonderful it completely changed my perception of a part of life.
+A few times in my life, I have been lucky enough to experience something so wonderful it completely changed a part of life.

 One of those experiences is the sushi restaurant in Japan that made me never look at food the same way again.